eadsjr/pgdoc/doc/TO_DO_LIST.md

 TODO: Option to change default config options, manually
 TODO: Option to change default config options, import from file
 TODO: Change examples/tests to a template application example.
+TODO: write unit tests for every error case and code path in pgdoc, put them in testPgdoc.js

 STUFF:
 TODO: quiet option - supress all pgdoc output to console (this should only happen in strange edge cases that you might want an error message for)